USS Tombigbee: World War II

 The next day, Tombigbee shifted her anchorage to Hagushi on the western side of the island.
 During succeeding weeks, Tombigbee's men saw numerous kamikazes crash into combat ships and auxiliaries.
 Meanwhile, they often remained at general quarters up to 20 hours a day while supplying water to landing craft and amphibious warfare ships.
-The ship made trips to Kerama Retto and reloads from fleet tankers that brought water from the Philippines.
+The ship made trips to Kerama Retto carrying water from fleet tankers coming from the Philippines.
 Tombigbee remained off Okinawa through the end of the war, and her historian noted that "the entire harbor went wild" when news arrived that Japan had accepted unconditional surrender terms.

 The tanker departed the Ryūkyūs on 21 September, bound for Japanese waters, and, two days later, arrived at Sasebo to participate in occupation operations.
 She twice returned to Okinawa for reloading.
-By November, Army and Navy doctors judged the water supply around Nagasaki as fit, and the tanker began replenishing her depleted tanks with local water to supply the ships still on duty in Japanese ports.
+By November, Army and Navy doctors judged the water supply around Nagasaki as drinkable, and the tanker began replenishing her depleted tanks with local water to supply the ships still on duty in Japanese ports.

 Operation Crossroads

 Following this tour of duty, for which she received the Navy Occupation Service Medal, Tombigbee supported the ships participating in the atomic bomb testing (Operation Crossroads) in the Marshalls at Bikini Atoll, from 1 April to 5 September 1946.
 During the assignment, she made periodic trips to Eniwetok for replenishment of water.
 Four days after her arrival at Pearl Harbor on 14 September, the ship headed for the west coast for an overhaul which lasted into 1947.
 Upon her return to the western Pacific, she began conducting local operations in the Marshalls; at Eniwetok and Kwajalein, which continued from 13 January to 14 March.
 Then, following brief repairs at Pearl Harbor, Tombigbee was again deployed to the Far East.
-She operated out of Guam; Yokosuka, Japan; Pusan and Jinsen (Inchon), Korea; Tsingtao, China; Buckner Bay and Naha, Okinawa; as well as at Manila in the Philippine Islands.
-The tanker remained in the Far East until 1 August, when she departed Tsingtao, bound for Long Beach, California.
+She operated out of Guam; Yokosuka, Japan; Pusan and Jinsen (Inchon), Korea; Qingdao, China; Buckner Bay and Naha, Okinawa; as well as at Manila in the Philippine Islands.
+The tanker remained in the Far East until 1 August, when she departed Qingdao, bound for Long Beach, California.
 After overhaul, the ship returned to the Orient and touched at familiar ports before heading for the west coast late in the summer of 1949 for inactivation.
 On 12 December 1949, Tombigbee was placed out of commission, in reserve, at the Mare Island Naval Shipyard, Vallejo, California.